p4ulor/SeaSpot/Docs/Notes_BLE.md

 chr2 = srv2.characteristic(uuid=4567, value=0x1234)
 char2_cb = chr2.callback(trigger=Bluetooth.CHAR_READ_EVENT, handler=char2_cb_handler)
 ```
 A Bluetooth object is created, and the device is set to advertise its presence with the name ``'SEASPOT'`` and the service ``UUID '1234567890123456'``.
-The callback method is used to register a callback function conn_cb that will be executed when a client connects or disconnects from the device.
+The callback method is used to register a callback function ``conn_cb`` that will be executed when a client connects or disconnects from the device.
 A service is created using the service method of the Bluetooth object.
 Then, a characteristic ``chrx`` is created within the service with the ``UUID 'xxxxxxxxxxxxxxxx'`` and an initial value.
 A callback function ``charx_cb_handler`` is registered for this characteristic to handle write and read or read events.
-Summarily the example demonstrates how to set up Bluetooth services, characteristics, and callbacks to handle read and write events on those characteristics.

 ### Sources
 - [Bluetooth BLE](https://www.bluetooth.com/bluetooth-resources/intro-to-bluetooth-low-energy/)